Quadratic inference with dense functional responses: Functional response model and estimation procedure

 \subsection{Basic model}

 To analyze longitudinal data, a straightforward application of a generalized linear model \citep{mccullagh1989generalized} for single response variables is not applicable due to the lack of independence between repeated measures.
 To account for the high correlation in the longitudinal data, some special techniques are required.
-A seminal work by \citet{liang1986longitudinal} proposed the use of GLM for the analysis of longitudinal data.
-The model we consider in this article is commonly observed in spatial modeling, where associations among variables do not change over the functional domain (see \citet{zhang2021spatial} and references therein); which is termed as constant linear effects model.
+A seminal work by \citet{liang1986longitudinal} proposed the use of generalized linear models for the analysis of longitudinal data.
+The model we consider in this article is commonly observed in spatial modeling, where associations among variables do not change over the functional domain (see \citet{zhang2021spatial} and references therein); which is termed as {\it constant linear effects model}.
+In neuroimaging studies, constant linear effects model is a popular choice for the region of interest analysis (see \citet{ xiong2017brain, penny2011statistical, friston1994statistical, lindquist2008statistical}) due to its easy and practical interpretations of the constant coefficients.
 In this paper, the variable \textit{time} is used as a functional domain variable.

 Let $y(t)$ be the response variable at time-point $t$ and $\bx(t)$ be $p$-dimensional covariates observed at time $t \in \sT$ where without loss of generality we assume $\sT = \left[ 0, 1\right]$, is the spectrum of the time-points.
-The stochastic process $y(t)$ is square-integrable with marginal mean $\E\{y(t)\mid\bx(t)\}$ and finite covariance function; the regression parameter $\bbeta$ is unknown and is to be efficiently estimated.
-Thus, linear models with longitudinal data have the following expression.
+The stochastic process $y(t)$ is square-integrable with marginal mean $\E\{y(t)\ | \;\bx(t)\}$ and finite covariance function; the regression parameter $\bbeta$ is unknown and is to be efficiently estimated.
+Thus, the constant linear effects model with longitudinal data have the following expression.